In this article, you can learn how you can organize your life to minimize stress while achieving results and improving your:

 “Needless to say, everything went messy again with no boundaries between personal life and work.
 After a few months, I started again with monthly grids.
 I think it was an ‘on/off’ relation until March 2020 when Covid began.
 With the total lockdown, I started doing daily grids and it kept me sane!
 At the beginning of 2021, I switched to weekly grids.
 It is a format I still use and the one I think really works for me!”

-Beginning well and then feeling over-confidant is normal.
-What’s so great about the Grid is that the method builds self-coaching and habit adjustement into the gridding process.
-This means that once your nervous system experienced the positive affect, when that stops, you tend to notice!
+Beginning well and then feeling over-confident is normal.
+What’s so great about the Grid is that the method builds self-coaching and habit adjustment into the gridding process.
+This means that once your nervous system experiences the positive affect, when that stops, you tend to notice!
 And, you are naturally motivated to want to get it back!Dr. Magdalena Bak-Maier, Grid creator

 From promising beginnings to a life-affirming Grid practice